solana-labs/token-list/README.md

 * please squash commits into a single commit for cleanliness

-## Common issues
+# Common issues

-### Automerge failure: found removed line
+## Automerge failure: found removed line
 Any modifications must be manually merged; please submit an issue linking to your PR.

-### Duplicate token
+## Duplicate token
 "duplicate token: token address `...` is already used"

+This occurs because your diff is re-adding a completely new block for a token that was already previously added (probably by you).
+A common sequence of events that leads to this error is:
+1. you checked out the repo
+2. you added a token, committed, pushed back to github, and opened a PR
+3. the PR was merged back to main
+4. sometime later, you decided to modify something on the token (e.g. name), so you made the change, made another commit, pushed to github, and opened another PR.

+If you do the above, the new PR will encompass commits for both step 2 and 4, so it will look like a new token addition, and will collide with the existing one.
+You MUST rebase your local checkout back to `origin/main` before opening a PR.
+(You can do this with `git fetch origin main` followed by `git rebase main`.)

-This occurs because your diff is re-adding a completely new block for a token that already exists.
-For modifications to existing tokens, be sure to locate the existing block in `solana.tokenlist.json` and modify the appropriate fields.
+More generally, for modifications to existing tokens, be sure to checkout the `HEAD` of the `main` branch, locate the existing block in `solana.tokenlist.json`, and modify the appropriate fields.

-Please check the 'Files changed' tab on your PR to ensure that your change is as expected.
+Please check the 'Files changed' tab on your PR to see the impact of your change.

-### Scanner/wallet hasn't updated yet
+## Scanner/wallet hasn't updated yet
 Solscan, solana explorer, and wallets all pull from this repo at different cadences.
 Some update every few days.

 If your change has landed in the `HEAD` of `main` branch, it was successful, but it might take a few days for downstream users to reflect that change.